atomix/atomix/README.md

 [Raft consensus protocol](https://raftconsensus.github.io/).
 This means that only active cluster members can become leaders, and only active members can serve as synchronous replicas to cluster resources.

-Since each Copycat resource (and partition) contains its own separate `Cluster`, Copycat allows the resource's active membership to differ from the global Copycat cluster membership.
+Since each Copycat resource contains its own separate `Cluster`, Copycat allows the resource's active membership to differ from the global Copycat cluster membership.
 This means that even though the Copycat cluster may consist of five total nodes with three active member nodes, a resource can perform synchronous replication on only three of those nodes.
 In that case, the resource's Raft algorithm would run on those three nodes, and an asynchronous gossip protocol would perform replication to the remainder of the resource's cluster.

 ### Passive members